310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Sora %}
 HuHu~♪ Sora can’t see very well in a place like this!

-But Sora can enjoy it as much as you by looking at the colors reflected in people’s eyes~
+But Sora can enjoy it as much as everyone by looking at the colors reflected in people’s eyes~

 Everyone is emitting colors; it’s like Sora’s in a jewelry box!
-The fishies are what we’re here for, but Sora can’t exactly see them well, so Sora thinks it’s a little disappointing~
+But the fishies are what we’re here for, and Sora can’t exactly see them well, so that’s a little disappointing~

-But this is all because Sora’s strange, so you don’t have to apologise, Hina-chan~♪
+But this is all because Sora’s strange, so you don’t have to apologize, Hina-chan~♪
 {% endbubble %}

 {% bubble Hinata %}
-Hmm…
+Mm~…

 Aaalrighty, then how about we do this.
-Let go of my hand, and then part your leggies.
+Let go of my hand, and then part your legs.
 {% endbubble %}

 {% bubble Sora %}